amirhosseintavakoli/amirhosseintavakoli.github.io/index.md

 layout: default
 ---

 My name is Amirhossein Tavakoli, and I am a PhD Candidate at the [UBC's Vancouver School of Economics](https://economics.ubc.ca/).
 My research interests are in Innovation, Public Economics, and Labor Economics.
-My current research project studies the impact of R&D tax credit on firms' growth, worker earnings, and innovation outputs.
+My current research project studies the impact of an R&D tax credit on firms' growth, worker earnings, and innovation outputs.
 <br>
 <br>